greydanus/greydanus.github.io/_posts/2016-09-05-regularization.markdown

 ### No regularization

-Can overfit by making the magnitudes of some weights very large, provided the dataset is small
+Provided the dataset is small, the model can easily overfit by making the magnitudes of some weights very large.

 `# no additional code`
 <div class="imgcap">